-One of the best ways to take a short mental vacation is meditation.
+One of the best ways to take a short mental break or vacation is meditation.
 It’s free, easy to do and can be done anywhere you can find a quiet spot.
 Meditation’s benefits are legion – it helps cultivate adaptability, resilience, and reduces emotional reactivity, including the lashing out at others that so often is part of the package.
 It also offers brain and heart protection; better immunity, mood and sleep; enhanced feelings of calm; reduced anxiety and sensitivity to pain.
 It may even counteract the age-related deterioration of your blood vessels which can drive cognitive decline and even dementia.
 So, what’s keeping you off the cushion (or wherever you might choose to meditate)?

 Lack of time, not being able to sit still, not being able to tune out, not wanting to be like your hippie mom and dad — the list of excuses is long and I’ve probably heard them all!
 So, if you’re one of those folks who can’t seem to get into ‘the whole meditation thing,’ the good news is that there are quite a few other ways to gift yourself with a lot of the same benefits, minus the incense and tie-dye (not that they were ever required).